-The quantity or stop price can be amended by clicking on the pencil icon.
+The quantity or trigger price can be amended by clicking on the pencil icon.
 To cancel a stop loss order, click on ‘Cancel’.

 The stop loss order can also be cancelled or adjusted from the chart:

-An active stop loss order is executed automatically when the market price reaches the stop price, and the market order is sent.
+An active stop loss order is executed automatically when the mark price reaches the trigger price, and the market order is sent.

-Stop loss orders can be used to limit your losses as a stop loss or to lock-in profits, since you can only set a stop loss order to buy above the current market price and a stop loss order to sell below the current market price.
+Stop loss orders can be used to limit your losses as a stop loss or to lock-in profits, since you can only set a stop loss order to buy above the current mark price (=index price) and a stop loss order to sell below the current mark price.

-A stop loss order avoids the issues associated with limit orders, such as a partial fill of your position when the stop price is triggered.
-But since a stop loss order is a variant of a market order, the position may get filled at a slightly worse price than your stop price.
+A stop loss order avoids the issues associated with limit orders, such as a partial fill of your position when the trigger price is reached.
+But since a stop loss order is a variant of a market order, the position may get filled at a slightly worse price than your trigger price.